Pandemic Is Overwhelming U.S. Public Health Capacity In Many States. What Now?

 Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota.

-Testing, contact tracing and isolation are the tactics being used successfully to crush outbreaks in countries like South Korea and Germany.
-But those places never had the level of case surges many U.S. states are now experiencing.
+Testing, contact tracing and isolation are the tactics being used successfully to crush outbreaks in countries such as South Korea and Germany.
+But those places never had the level of case surges that many U.S. states are now experiencing.

 "When you have something like this happening, there's no way that traditional testing and tracing is going to have any meaningful impact," Osterholm says.
-"I liken it to trying to plant your petunias in the middle of a category five hurricane."
+"I liken it to trying to plant your petunias in the middle of a Category 5 hurricane."

 Others agree.
 At this point, there are just too many new infections occurring too quickly for underfunded, understaffed public health departments to effectively use testing and contract tracing, according to Dr. Jeffrey Engel, the senior adviser for the COVID-19 response for the Council of State and Territorial Epidemiologists.